Cross-sector approach

 We consider this when looking at our portfolio of grants across all our programs to ensure we are building problem-solving capacity within and across sectors.

 Nonprofits.
 Most of our grant funding goes to nonprofits for their critical roles in building capacity in communities and bringing innovative solutions and practices to a range of needs.
 Nonprofits also play a central role – and often receive the funding – for collaborative change efforts that support business and government problem solving and help multiply impact.
-In addition to our direct support for nonprofits, we fund a number of efforts to build the problem-solving capacity of nonprofits in the region – like our current Ecosystem grants to Propel Nonprofits, African American Leadership Forum and Vision West North Dakota.
+In addition to our direct support for nonprofits, we fund a number of efforts to build the problem-solving capacity of nonprofits in the region—like our Ecosystem grants to Propel Nonprofits, African American Leadership Forum and Vision West North Dakota.

 Government.
 The public sector has extraordinary power to address our region’s most pressing problems.
 Without a government that is responsive and effective, it is difficult to make significant, and sustainable positive change in any nation or community.
 We also know that our grantmaking dollars are small compared to the resources that governments in our region spend every year.
 So, we look for the highest-impact use our resources can have to benefit what government already is spending.
 Examples of grants to support government capacity to solve problems include recent grants to the State of North Dakota to support student-centered learning, and to the State of Minnesota for a new approach to tribal relations, as well as creating and supporting the Native Governance Center.